Top fitness smartwatches and trackers in 2025: Track health, activity, and more

 Reasons to avoid

-Our Venu 3 review called the watch a "tightrope walk between casual smarts and serious fitness," and for good reason.
-It doesn't have the app ecosystem of an Apple or Galaxy Watch, but the two-week battery life, better GPS satellite accuracy, more reliable heart rate data, and Garmin Coach tools will help you where a mainstream smartwatch would fall short.
+It doesn't have the app ecosystem of an Apple or Galaxy Watch.
+Garmin added a two-week battery life, better GPS satellite accuracy, reliable heart rate data, and Garmin Coach tools to help you where a mainstream smartwatch can't.

 Best fitness smartwatch